sarahthoorens/react-portfolio/README.md

 </br>

   ## Challenges
 This was my first React app build and my first time using Tailwind CSS.
 I originally built the site as a one-pager using href page anchors to move users to different sections of the page.
 Converting to conditional rendering was challenging, although less of a headache than I anticipated.
 The biggest issue I ran into was getting a "TypeError: "handleInputFom" is not a function" within my Contact.js.
 I eventually found my problem to be missing {} surrounding the function parameters.
-I appreciate the very specific nature of React and was glad to have found that particularly obvious solution. <br>
+I appreciate the very specific nature of React and was glad to have found that particularly obvious solution.

+Deploying to GitHub Pages required some troubleshooting, as Tailwind uses a dead browerslist version.<br>

   ## Tests